• writer • editorial consultant • educator •

 a bit about Rae

 Rae Stringfield (she/her) grew up in the Tennessee Valley.
-She is a PhD student in University of New Mexico's Rhetoric & Writing program and holds an MFA in Creative Writing & Environment from Iowa State University, where she served as Fiction Editor for Flyway: Journal of Writing & Environment and taught creative writing, rhetoric and critical thinking, and special topics honors courses.
+She is a PhD student in University of New Mexico's Rhetoric & Writing program and holds an MFA in Creative Writing & Environment from Iowa State University, where she served as Fiction Editor for Flyway: Journal of Writing & Environment.
+She has taught creative writing, rhetoric and writing, multimodal composition, and special topics honors courses.

 Rae is a fiction writer, an avid reader, a freelance editorial consultant, and a writing instructor.
 She lives in Albuquerque, New Mexico with her dog Gavin and is currently at work on her first novel.

 for short fiction, novellas, and novels